Mazlumsert1/Hackernews_Security/README.md

 The valuable assets that needs to be protected, could be our Database since we have confidental data and records of client information such as username and password.
 Here a back-up of your data could be a very good idea.

     **1.3 Software asset:**
 Another asset could be if someone gets access to your code, they could get an idea of how code works and do some malicius stuff and find some vulnerabilities.
-Generely if an hacker has access to your application valnerabilities can be found easily.
+Generely if an hacker has access to your application vulnerabilities can be found easily.

+**Threats**
+Using our **Risk Matrix** we can also have an idea about what kind of **threats**, we could face in the near future.

 **Risk Matrices**